Joan-Adhiambo/yolo/README.md

 # Yolo - E-Commerce Backend with Node.js, Express, and MongoDB

 This repository contains a backend application configured to run with Docker and orchestrated using Docker Compose.
-This README breaks down the steps needed to configure Dockerfiles, run containers, and manage them using Docker Compose.
+This README breaks down the steps taken to configure Dockerfiles, run containers, and manage them using Docker Compose.

 # Project Overview